Child Citizenship Act of 2000

 - The new law does NOT apply to a stepchild unless he/she was legally adopted by the American parent.

-- Children born abroad before 27 February 1983 did NOT and cannot acquire US citizenship from the Child Citizenship Act of 2000.
+- Children born abroad before 27 February 1983 did NOT and cannot acquire US citizenship under the Child Citizenship Act of 2000.

 This new law was highly encouraged by families adopting foreign children as its main effects are for adopted children entering the US with their new American parents.